pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/appdaemon/api.markdown

 A dictionary containing any additional information associated with the event.

-### Use of Events for Signaling between Home Assistant and AppDaemon
+### Use of Events for Signaling between Open Peer Power and AppDaemon

-Home Assistant allows for the creation of custom events and existing integrations can send and receive them.
-This provides a useful mechanism for signaling back and forth between Home Assistant and AppDaemon.
-For instance, if you would like to create a UI Element to fire off some code in Home Assistant, all that is necessary is to create a script to fire a custom event, then subscribe to that event in AppDaemon.
+ Open Peer Power allows for the creation of custom events and existing integrations can send and receive them.
+This provides a useful mechanism for signaling back and forth between Open Peer Power and AppDaemon.
+For instance, if you would like to create a UI Element to fire off some code in Open Peer Power, all that is necessary is to create a script to fire a custom event, then subscribe to that event in AppDaemon.
 The script would look something like this:

 ```yaml
 alias: Day